Herschel Grynszpan: Aftermath

-Despite the best efforts of French and German doctors (including Adolf Hitler's personal physician, Karl Brandt), the 29-year-old Rath died on 9 November.
-On 17 November, he received a much-publicized state funeral in Düsseldorf which was attended by Hitler and Foreign Minister Joachim von Ribbentrop.
-In his eulogy, Ribbentrop called the shooting as an attack by Jews on the German people: "We understand the challenge, and we accept it".
-Rath's assassination was used to justify antisemitic pogroms in Germany.
-Rath died on the fifteenth anniversary of the 1923 Beer Hall Putsch, the greatest holiday of the Nazi calendar.
-That evening, Propaganda Minister Joseph Goebbels – after consulting with Hitler – made an inflammatory speech at the Bürgerbräukeller beer hall in Munich (where the putsch had been organised) to an audience of veteran Nazis from throughout Germany.
+Despite the efforts of French and German doctors (including Adolf Hitler's personal physician, Karl Brandt), the 29-year-old Rath died on 9 November.
+He received a state funeral in Düsseldorf on 17 November, which was attended by Hitler and by Foreign Minister Joachim von Ribbentrop.
+In his eulogy, Ribbentrop called the shooting an attack by Jews on the German people, "We understand the challenge, and we accept it."
+Rath had died on the fifteenth anniversary of the 1923 Beer Hall Putsch, the greatest holiday of the Nazi calendar.
+That evening, Propaganda Minister Joseph Goebbels – after consulting with Hitler – made an inflammatory speech to an audience of veteran Nazis from throughout Germany at the Bürgerbräukeller beer hall in Munich, where the putsch had been organised.
 It would not be surprising, Goebbels said, if the German people were so outraged by the assassination of a German diplomat by a Jew that they took the law into their own hands and attacked Jewish businesses, community centres and synagogues.

-Such "spontaneous outbursts" should not be openly organised by the Nazi Party or the SA, but should not be opposed or prevented either.
-That Rath's death was a pretext was indicated by Goebbels' diary entry for that day: "In the afternoon the death of the German diplomat vom Rath is announced.
+It was determined that such "spontaneous outbursts" should not be openly organised by the Nazi Party or the Sturmabteilung (SA) but should not be opposed or prevented either.
+Goebbels' diary entry for that day indicates that Rath's death was a pretext for the pogroms: "In the afternoon the death of the German diplomat Rath is announced.
 That's good ...
 I go to the Party reception in the old Rathaus.
 Terrific activity.
 I brief Hitler on the affair.
 He decides: allow the demonstrations to go on.
 Withdraw the police.
 The Jews should feel the people's fury.
 That's right.
 I issue appropriate instructions to the police and party.
 Then I give a brief speech on the subject to the Party's leadership.
 Thunderous applause.
 Everyone dashed to the telephone.
-Now the people will act".
+Now the people will act."